abhiraj12345678/Employee-Attrition-EDA/README.md

 - **21–30:** 42.74%
 - **31+:** 49.91%

-The **31+ distance group has the highest attrition rate at 49.91%**, while the **11–20 group has the lowest at 41.53%**.
+The **31+ group has the highest attrition rate at 49.91%**, while the **11–20 group has the lowest at 41.53%**.

 **Conclusion:** Employees living farther from the workplace, particularly those in the 31+ group, show somewhat higher attrition.
 However, the differences across most groups are relatively small.

 ### 6. Training Hours vs Attrition

 The dataset does not contain a **Training Hours** column.
-Therefore, the relationship between Training Hours and Attrition could not be analyzed.
+Therefore, this relationship could not be analyzed.

----

-## 7. Correlation Matrix / Heatmap
+### 7. Correlation Matrix / Heatmap

-A correlation heatmap was created to examine linear relationships among the numerical variables.
+The correlation heatmap provides an overall view of the relationships among numerical variables.

 The strongest relationships observed were: